maoo/maoo.github.com/_posts/2013-04-10-maven-alfresco-enterprise.md

 If you are an Alfresco customer and you want to request your credentials, you can follow this [internal article](https://support.alfresco.com/ics/support/default.asp?deptID=15026&task=knowledge&questionID=91)

 And Maven 3.0.x of course.

 That's it.
-No database & no tomcat needed.
+No database nor tomcat needed.
 True story.

 Generate a Maven Project using the archetypes
 ================